Scream Bloody Murder 2000

 Ok this is another of the many party-massacre flicks that includes the likes of: Bikini Party Massacre (Not to be confused with Bikini Girls on Ice), Bachelor Party Massacre, Rock Party Massacre, Pajama Party Massacre and the daddy of them all, Slumber Party Massacre.

 Very hard to find on any format (I picked up mine in Moscow), Sandy Hook is another Debbie Rochon carried feature.
 Let me explain what I mean.
-Ms Rochon has built a successful career on being a half decent actress with an awesome pair of lady lumps.
+Ms Rochon has built a successful career on being a half decent actress with an awesome pair of boobs.
 What she specialises in is attaching her name to modestly funded features, turning up for a second (usually to expose aforementioned ‘twin peaks’) and then disappearing with a healthy paycheque.
 Everyone’s a winner though, because she gets paid, the producers get a fairly experienced name to place above their title and her fans get to appreciate those two bad boys in all their bra-less glory.
 As she generally sticks to no-budget efforts, it’s fairly obvious that she has done her share of slashers.
 Check out: Final Examination, American Nightmare, Bleed, Bikini Bloodbath, Blood Relic and Santa Claws.
 Basically she’s the Linnea Quigley of the noughties.

 I have a six hour train journey before me from London to Newcastle and on my fully charged iPad, I have Massacre at Rocky Ridge, Porn Shoot Massacre and this little beauty.
 These are three zero finance and totally obscure entries to our beloved grouping.
 Let’s see how I get on with the first…